 Communicable Diseases Intelligence, Volume 26, Issue number 2 - June 2002

-This article published in Communicable Diseases Intelligence Volume 26, No 2, June 2002 contains a report on a large outbreak of measles in Victoria.
+This article published in Communicable Diseases Intelligence Volume 26, No 2, June 2002 contains brief reports on outbreaks of disease in countries other than Australia, as summarised from electronic news services.

 Communicable Diseases Intelligence subscriptions